joshua678/Mandelbrot-renderer/README.md

 - **Real-Time Rendering**: Leverages OpenCL for parallel computation on the GPU, enabling high-performance rendering.
 - **Interactive Exploration**: Navigate the fractals using keyboard controls for zooming and panning.
-- **Dynamic Julia Set**: The Julia set updates in real-time by indexing the Mandelbrot set, based on the mouse position over the Mandelbrot set.
+- **Dynamic Julia Set**: The Julia set updates in real-time by indexing the Mandelbrot set at the position of your cursor.
 - **Dual Display**: Renders both the Mandelbrot set and its corresponding Julia set side by side.
 - **Adjustable Parameters**: Modify iteration counts and coloring schemes on the fly.
 - **High Resolution Support**: Automatically adapts to native screen resolutions, with fullscreen mode available.
+- **Multiple Colouring Schemes**: There are two colouring schemes, a "rainbow" colouring scheme and a "3D" colouring scheme, which can be switched in real time.

 ## Technologies Used